 The CDA is a nationally recognized credential awarded by the Council for Professional Recognition to child care providers who have demonstrated their skill in working with young children.
 Holders of a current CDA credential may receive up to 9 hours of college credit, applicable toward the AAS degree in Early Childhood Education only.
 Such credit may not duplicate or replace previously earned college credits.
 The courses for which credit may be awarded are:

-ECED 1020 Foundations of Early Childhood Education 3 ECED 2010 Safe, Healthy Learning Environments 3 ECED 2040 Family Dynamics & Community Involvement 3 ECED 2130 Clinical Practicum I 3
+ECED 2010 Safe, Healthy Learning Environments 3 ECED 2015 Early Childhood Curriculum 3 ECED 2040 Family Dynamics & Community Involvement 3 ECED 2130 Clinical Practicum I 3